sanchez/Hermes/test.md

 And some should go here without a break
 # Second Heading No Line Space
 Colored text can ~(orange)be applied~ using fancy markdown syntax

+Content Before Note
+Note Header
+====
+Body content for the note
+This should be on a newline as well

+Text after note